This page provides useful lesson resource material and guidance on how to approach and write a GCSE ‘compare’ essay.

 The purpose of article 1 is to inform [author’s purpose] the reader about the water problems in the UK.
 Geoffrey Lean starts by showing that we automatically assume [reader becomes aware of his/her preconceptions] water shortage is only a problem to desert nations, with the metaphor [terminology] that the reader’s mind might ‘ fly” [embedded quote] there.
 The speed of flight [analysis of ‘fly’] is used to demonstrate how we automatically view [effect on reader] Britain in terms of the fertile adjective [accurate terminology] ‘green’ [embedded quote].
 This is further supported by the quote [author’s evidence noted] from Shakespeare which repeats [structure/vocabulary feature] the word ‘rain’ [embedded quote] to give a sense of unending wetness [effect on reader explained]; the humorous [author’s tone] image of always being a soaked [effect on reader] is conveyed in the informal [writing style] metaphor [terminology] of us being a ‘soggy nation’ [embedded quote].
 This is all described with view to surprise us [effect on reader] with the actual truth, which is an ironic [author’s tone] contrast [author’s writing structure].
 We are given sobering [effect on reader] facts [author’s evidence], such as parts of Britain having less rain than the Mediterranean [author’s factual example noted],and predictive reports [author’s evidence] that we will even [effect on reader] have water-rationing by the specific date [predicted fact] of 2015.
 Figures about future costs rising to £25 Billion [predicted ‘fact’] are alarming [effect on reader] – particularly because they are in a Government report [the high quality of author’s evidence is understood] which one might think is reliable [effect on reader].
 In this passage, factual language is therefore used to expose our mistaken beliefs [appreciation of author’s purpose].
 The facts and evidence are used to give us the ‘true’ picture [effect on reader], as the author sees it [understands that the author’s purpose is subjective].

-To continue with the essay: it is now time to compare and contrast this with the description and the factual language in the other text and show how they create different effects on the reader.
-Note to students: You often are not being asked to compare/contrast the content,but you must always compare/contrast the language.
+To continue with the essay: it is now time to compare and contrast this with the language in the other text and show how they create different effects on the reader.
+Note to students: you are not being asked to compare/contrast the content, you must always compare/contrast the language.

-When discussing each text’s effects on the reader, in the old question 4 essay, studnets had to compare/contrast with the second text.
-A helpful way to improve your skills is to learn to use comparative words and phrases, such as: ‘unlike’; ‘in contrast’; ‘by way of contrast’; ‘different from’, ‘more evident in’ etc.
+To improve your skills in this type of language question, learn to use comparative words and phrases, such as: ‘unlike’; ‘in contrast’; ‘by way of contrast’; ‘different from’, ‘more evident in’ etc.

 I hope you get the idea!